VaultaFoundation/docs/native/999_miscellaneous/1000_glossary.md

 Blockchain Producer

 ## Byzantine Fault Tolerance
 In the context of distributed systems, Byzantine Fault Tolerance (BFT) is the ability of a distributed computer network to function as desired and correctly reach a sufficient consensus despite malicious components (nodes) of the system failing or propagating incorrect information to other peers.
-In an EOSIO based blockchain BFT is achieved using a combination of Delegated Proof of Stake, the last irreversible block, and the fact that a producer cannot sign two blocks with the same block number.
+In a Vaulta based blockchain BFT is achieved using a combination of Delegated Proof of Stake, the last irreversible block, and the fact that a producer cannot sign two blocks with the same block number.
 **Related**: [Account](#Account)

 ## CDT